yangli-io/npm-package-ts-starter-kit/README.md

 The publish workflow yaml has already been setup for you.
 You will need to setup a few additional step to have it automatically publish to NPM as a package everytime you merge into master.

+1. Get your secret key from NPM
+2. Setup secrets on github using NPM_TOKEN as name

 ## Dependencies